meap/runecs/README.md

 # Overview

-RunECS is a tool for running one-off processes in an ECS cluster.
-The tool was created as a simple solution for occasional running of processes in the ECS cluster - e.g. various data migrations.
+RunECS is a tool for executing one-off processes in an ECS cluster.

 ## Limitations

 * Only FARGATE launch type is supported.
-* One container in the task.
+* Sidecar containers are not supported

-## How to Use
+# How to Use

 RunECS executes the command using the specified service.
 The service must be specified in `cluster/service` format.
 Further, you must specify the environment variables that determine access to AWS.